What Is a Silt Fence? When is It Required?

 When Is a Silt Fence Required Near a Home?

-Types of Silt Fences
+3 Types of Silt Fences Explained

 The effectiveness of a silt fence also depends on the type of silt fence you install.
 Silt fences come in various forms, each tailored to specific applications and site conditions.
 Common types of silt fences include:

-How to Properly Utilize a Silt Fence
+How to Install a Silt Fence

 Material selection is just one aspect of proper silt fence installation.
 To ensure maximum effectiveness, you’ll need to decide where to install silt fencing and how much to install.